-Lack of funds force him to select an unusual ship-for-hire: the Nightflyer, crewed by a single man, Royd Eris.
+Lack of funds forces him to select an unusual ship-for-hire: the Nightflyer, crewed by a single man, Royd Eris.
 Royd remains unseen, hidden behind sealed bulkheads for the entire trip, communicating with the rest of the crew only through the telecom, and a hologram which looks strangely out-of-date.

 But is Royd even human?
 As the weeks pass and odd things begin to occur on board, the crew begins to speculate that Royd is an artificial intelligence, or a previously unencountered alien… or something even stranger.

 Martin builds the tension effectively during the tale.
 As they edge closer and closer to the mystery of the volcryn in the depths of interstellar space, the situation on the Nightflyer begins to rapidly deteriorate.
 Strange deaths and unexplained accidents plague the crew.
 The team’s sole telepath senses a sinister and inhuman presence on board, one that means to kill them.

 Some mysteries are revealed, leading to much deeper ones.

 I won’t reveal the ending, but it’s a unique and satisfying close involving a life-or-death repair to the ship, undead creatures, the truth about Royd and the inhuman presence on board… and the powerful volcryn, drawing nearer and nearer.

 It’s not a perfect story.
 Martin telegraphs pretty early which characters are worth our sympathies, and which will die an ignominious death, by not bothering to give names to most of the characters.
 Other than Royd and Karoly, only one other character is blessed with a name, the “improved model” human Melantha Jhirl.